 Figure 2.
 Ethnobotanical work in Iturbide, Nuevo León, Mexico.
-NOTE: Prior and informed consent was obtained during the application of the interviews, for the taking of photographs, as well as the authorization of informants photographed for publication [27,28], (a) Local square of the municipality of Iturbide, (b,c) Work team during the application of the interviews, (d) Sale of ornamental plants through the streets of various colonies of Iturbide, (e) Caring for ornamental plants in private gardens by local residents, (f) Taking photographs of ornamental plants for their taxonomic identification, (g) Kitchen table ("tabla de picar/chopping board") used as a support to cut fruits, vegetables and meats; for food preparation.
+NOTE: Prior and informed consent was obtained during the application of the interviews, for the taking of photographs, as well as the authorization of informants photographed for publication [42,43], (a) Local square of the municipality of Iturbide, (b,c) Work team during the application of the interviews, (d) Sale of ornamental plants through the streets of various colonies of Iturbide, (e) Caring for ornamental plants in private gardens by residents, (f) Taking photographs of ornamental plants for their taxonomic identification, (g) Kitchen table used as a support to cut fruits, vegetables and meats; for food preparation.

 Table 1.
-Number of families, genera, and species of plants used by residents of Iturbide, Nuevo León, México, according to the interviewed.
-These plants were separated between eudicots, monocots, conifers and allied, and ferns and allies.
+Number of families, genera, and species of plants used by residents of Iturbide, Nuevo León, Mexico, according to the interviewed.
+These plants were separated between eudicots, monocots, conifers and allies, and ferns and allies.